execvpe/netscape-bookmark-toolbox/README.md

 As the name suggests, this script removes duplicate URLs and sorts everything before printing them on the standard output.

+### to_netscape.py

+`to_netscape.py <raw file>`

+This script converts a raw file (URL on every line) back to the netscape bookmark format.
+Because the timestamps (creation, modification) as well as the bookmark title have been discarded, the current time repectively the URL is used for these fields.

+*If you are unsatisfied with this behavior, patch the scripts yourself or wait a little, because I am actively working on an improvent on this situation.*

 ## Example (combined)

 Print all the URLs in the bookmark file to the standard output which are still reachable